Unpacking China’s New Data Security Law And Privacy Legal Framework

 Failure to comply with DSL requirements includes demands for rectification, warnings, monetary fines, forfeiture of illegal gains, revocation of business licenses, and/or orders to close down businesses.
 Noncompliance with the DSL that scales to a criminal or administrative offense level may also be prosecuted criminally under China’s Criminal Law or be subject to administrative penalties.
 In addition, the DSL allows parties to recover damages through civil litigation in court.

 What’s Next?
 Here’s How Pathlock Can Help

 MNEs currently conducting business in and with China are likely already used to stingy information and data security controls and may have existing internal policies for information technology, data management, and privacy already in place.
 Even so, those companies will benefit from additional reviews of their data processing policies and activities for potential non-compliance risks.

-Additionally, it’s a good time to talk with Appsian Security to learn how the Appsian Security Platform (ASP) can help you comply with China’s DSL, along with other global compliance regulations like GDPR.
+Additionally, it’s a good time to talk with Pathlock to learn how the Pathlock Platform can help you comply with China’s DSL, along with other global compliance regulations like GDPR.
 ASP gives you complete control and visibility over your business data using a comprehensive platform that combines data security, identity and access management, and governance, risk, and compliance (GRC).

 Contact us today for a demonstration.

 - “China’s New Data Security Law: What to Know,” by Hui Xu & Kieran Donovan, Latham & Watkins, LLP